-- Always paint in a closed environment because wind strokes can mess with the paints and can allow the dirt to stick on the paint.
+- Always paint in a closed environment because wind can cause uneven strokes and allow dirt and dust to adhere to the paint.

-- If you’re using brush-on paints then, make sure to apply the paint smoothly to avoid the brush strokes.
+- If you’re using brush-on paints, make sure to apply the paint smoothly to avoid brush strokes.

-- While using the spray paints, try to do it in one go for achieving an even application.
+- While using spray paints, try for one an even application at a time.

-- Always paint the object in a covered zone to prevent other things from getting the paint spots.
-You can use a cardboard enclosure for this purpose.
+- Always paint the object in a covered zone.
+A cardboard enclosure can be used for this purpose.

 - Maintain a good distance while applying the spray paint.